Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Multiple black hole dynamics

-We compare all the signals coming from these multiple-black hole cases, by looking at the outgoing radiation as measured away from the sources.
-We evaluated the above projection at a given distance from the center of the box, namely at $r^\star = 20 M$, as a function of time, while the disturbances fly through the virtual detector.
 The signals are depicted in Fig.~\ref{Figura4}, revealing net differences among the cases.
 First, contrary to the case of the binary [panel (a)], the real and imaginary parts of the waveform of some of the 3-BHs cases are almost in phase.
 Second, while for the 2-BHs only one peak can be observed (corresponding to the single merger), in the other cases multiple-scale disturbances are present, due to the subsequent collapses.
 Third, the signal from the three-body problem is much more irregular and unpredictable, revealing the presence of higher-order nonlinearities \cite{centrella2010black, anninos1995three, Zlochower2005accurate, Campanelli2006accurate, Lousto2008foundations, Campanelli2008close, silsbee2017lidov}.
 These more structured signals demand a deeper statistical investigation, performed as follows.